 Our answer to this question was both, but if I had the choice again I would skip the NHS class and just attend NCT.
 It costs £200 which may put people off, but it’s good fun, amazingly thorough and allows you to meet a great network of new friends.

 Boozy nights out have been replaced by afternoon buggy strolls with old friends.
 But the really weird thing is I haven’t found it weird at all.
 In fact, I’m enjoying myself more than I ever have done before…

 A lovely addition to our family garden and packs down small enough to take on almost every adventure, the Grand Trunk Double Parachute hammock is an absolute bargain for outdoorsy families.

 Today was a momentous day for me as a dad, because Gemma popped into the office for the first time since Sonny was born – leaving us to fend for ourselves.
 For an entire day!
 Here’s how it went…

 One of our biggest concerns before Sonny was born was how our jack russell Mario would take to him.
 The dog has had our undivided attention for the past 9 years, but with a few simple adjustments to his lifestyle he seems to have accepted the newcomer to his home.

 We may not be doing the most important job, but that doesn’t mean dads don’t need a break every now and again too.
-I’ve found that sneaking out of the house from time to time helps keep me sane, refreshed and even more motivated to be the best dad I can be when I get home.
+Here are 6 ways to create some dad-time for yourself.

 In my experience, the simple answer to this question is yes!
 Although it certainly doesn’t work every time…